Database Design Tool

 2

 I chose a visual builder approach over alternatives (improved documentation, tutorials, CLI tools) because it could simultaneously guide and educate users.
-Critically, I designed it as a reusable schema-mapping system—not a single-use feature—recognizing early that multiple workflows needed data model configuration.
-Using Figma and the AWS Console Design System library, I created prototypes that made abstract concepts concrete and could scale across workflows.
+Using Figma and the AWS Console Design System library, I created prototypes that made abstract concepts concrete.

 3